Transition to dilatation-dominated isothermal compressible turbulence: Introduction

 Compressible turbulence introduces additional layers of complexity through mechanisms absent in its incompressible counterpart, including shocklets and shocks, dilatational strain and thermodynamic interactions~\citep{DJ2013, FederrathOffner2025}.
 These mechanisms shape the flow dynamics in many systems ranging from the interstellar medium (ISM) to engineering applications, such as gas turbines and supersonic propulsion.
-This is done by modifying the energy cascade~\citep{aluie2011comp,Galtier_2011,WYS+2013,Federrath2013,Kritsuk_2013,Eyink2018} and thus influencing small-scale statistics and dissipation of kinetic energy~\citep{PPK2009, JDSJFM2021}.
-The turbulent Mach number $M_t = u_{\rm rms}/c_s$ and the large-scale Reynolds number $Re = u_{\rm rms} L_f /\nu$ characterize, respectively, the level of compressibility and the vigor of turbulence, where $\nu$ is the kinematic viscosity, $L_f$ is the forcing length scale, $c_s$ is the speed of sound, $u_{\rm rms} = \sqrt{\langle {\bm u}^2 \rangle_{V,t}}$ is the root-mean-square of the velocity field ${\bm u}$, and $\langle \cdot \rangle_{V,t}$ denotes the average over volume $V$ and time $t$.
+This is done by modifying the energy cascade~\citep{aluie2011comp,Galtier_2011,WYS+2013,Federrath2013,Kritsuk_2013,ED2018} and thus influencing small-scale statistics and dissipation of kinetic energy~\citep{PPK2009, JDSJFM2021}.
+The root-mean-square (rms) Mach number and large-scale Reynolds number, which are given by